 (the duration of totality was only 5 minutes and 10 seconds contrary to the indicated duration mentioned on the certificate, please read the explanations below)

 Lets first study the flight plans of the three Concorde where the arrows indicate the direction of their trajectories.
 During the eclipse intercept the G-BOAC and G-BOAA Concorde were flying at an altitude of 51,000 feet (15,545 meters) and 54,000 feet (16,459 meters) respectively while F-BVFC flew at 57,000 feet (17,374 meters) under an exterior temperature of about -60°C (-76F).
 Their cruising speed was around Mach 2 which is about 2,150 kph or 1,340 mph.
 The areas where the supersonics were inside the umbral shadow cone, and as such experienced totality, are materialized by the two light blue digits 1 and 2 respectively for the two British Concorde and the French one.
 As one can see the area of interception for the two British Concorde is much further west than the French one, and this by itself will have the consequence of seriously reducing their totality duration the umbra velocity in this area being substantially higher as explained later.
-One additional consequence is an extremely miserable horizontal line-of-sight angle through the tiny windows of the Concorde, absolutely not what you’re looking for as a passenger!
+One additional consequence is an extremely miserable horizontal line-of-sight angle through the tiny and narrow windows of the Concorde passenger cabin, absolutely not what you’re looking for as a passenger!